-An order (in finance terms) is to give a broker or brokerage firm instructions to purchase (sell) or short (cover) a security.
+An order or Stock Order (in finance terms) is to give a broker or brokerage firm instructions to purchase (sell) or short (cover) a security.
 Traditionally this was done on the phone or even in person directly to the broker or someone under him.
 Nowadays it is most frequently done online.
 The orders can vary greatly between choosing market orders, limit orders and stop orders as well as changing how the order will expire.

 An order does not mean that you are guaranteed to own (or sell) the stock.
 It just means that your broker is trying to get it “filled” for you.
-Filled meaning that they will try and fulfill your order.
+Filled meaning that they will try and fulfill your stock order.
 If, for example, you had a buy order, then your broker will be trying to get you the stocks you wanted to buy and thus “fill” or “execute” your trade.
 Just like in real life, if you try to buy something no one is willing to sell right now you won’t be able to get it and you will have to wait until someone is willing to sell.

 Using Orders on HowTheMarketWorks

-PLACING AN ORDER
+PLACING A STOCK ORDER

 Placing an order on HowTheMarketWorks is easy.